 According to the Clery Act, licensed or pastoral professionals with legal privilege are not required to report disclosures made to them while providing privileged services (unless other federal or state law applies).
-Some examples of licensed professionals include medical doctors, mental health providers, licensed social workers, licensed counselors, and attorneys while providing privileged services.
-As a matter of policy, the University encourages pastoral and professional counselors to notify those whom they are counseling of the voluntary, confidential, and anonymous reporting options available to them.
-TUPD sends a written request each year to all faculty, staff, and employees (including the Counseling Center office and the Student Health Center) to report crimes for inclusion in the annual disclosure of crime statistics when deemed appropriate.
+Some examples of licensed professionals include medical doctors, mental health providers, licensed social workers, licensed counselors and attorneys while providing privileged services.
+As a matter of policy, the university encourages pastoral and professional counselors to notify those whom they are counseling of the voluntary, confidential and anonymous reporting options available to them.
+TUPD sends a written request each year to all faculty, staff and employees (including the Counseling Center office and the Student Health Center) to report crimes for inclusion in the annual disclosure of crime statistics when deemed appropriate.

-ABOUT THE TULANE UNIVERSITY POLICE

-Role, Authority, and Training
+ABOUT THE TULANE UNIVERSITY POLICE Role, Authority, and Training

-The Tulane University Police Department includes full-time commissioned officers trained at state-certified police academies, who meet the requirements of the Louisiana Peace Officer Standards and Training Council (POST).
-The Tulane University Police Department also is responsible for enforcing Louisiana state laws and New Orleans city ordinances.
-The Department reports to the Senior Vice-President & Chief Operating Officer of the University.

-Officers patrol the uptown, downtown, and primate center campuses 24 hours a day, 365 days a year, along with the perimeter of the uptown and downtown campuses.
+TUPD includes full-time commissioned officers trained at state-certified police academies, who meet the requirements of the Louisiana Peace Officer Standards and Training Council (POST).
+TUPD also is responsible for enforcing Louisiana state laws and New Orleans city ordinances.
+The Department reports to the Associate Vice President for Public Safety and Community Engagement.
+Officers patrol the uptown, downtown and primate center campuses 24 hours a day, 365 days a year, along with the perimeter of the uptown and downtown campuses.
 Tulane officers are commissioned police officers who are authorized to make arrests and exercise investigative powers by the State of Louisiana.
-Tulane police officers carry firearms and several other defensive weapons.
+University police officers carry firearms and several other defensive weapons.
 Many of our officers are recruited from state and local law enforcement agencies.
 Many have extensive experience in campus law enforcement.
 Civilian and administrative staff receive special training in security and safety issues to supplement the department.

 TUPD officers are commissioned under the Louisiana State Law Revised Statute 17:1805 and have the same authority as municipal police officers in the State of Louisiana, being authorized to carry firearms and empowered to make arrests.
-All reported criminal incidents are investigated by the University Police on Tulane campuses.
+All reported criminal incidents are investigated by TUPD on university campuses; however, NOPD will be the primary investigating agency for sex crimes and homicides occurring in Orleans Parish.
 All crimes that occur on campus or university property shall be reported to TUPD.